-Test Addr.1.1: IPv6 Scoped Address
+Test Addr.1.1: IPv6 Address

-Purpose: To verify that an IPv6 node can properly scope IPv6 addresses.
+Purpose: To verify that an IPv6 node can properly identify and scope IPv6 addresses

-- [RFC 4007] Section 7 and 8 - [RFC 4291]
+- [RFC 4007] Section 7 and 8 - [RFC 4291] Section 2.5

 Test Setup: The network is setup per Common Topology.
 The Common Test Cleanup is performed after each test.
 TR1 transmits Router Advertisements with a valid global prefix on Network 1.
 If the DUT is a router configure a valid global address on Network 1.